LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 🟩 Workshop Evolving Angular: 🔴 Imperative → 🟡 Reactive → 🟢 Signals.
-The new Angular Mindsetgma
+The new Angular Mindset

 > I'll admit it.
 When I first got my hands on Angular Signals, I thought, "ok Cool, reactive variables just like RxJS but easier" ...
 I couldn't have underestimated them more.
 The truth is, they're not just a simpler alternative; they're an entirely new midset for Angular Change-Detection.